smorin/py-launch-blueprint/README.md

-# Py Project Search CLI Tool
+# Py Launch Blueprint Pythong Project Starter

 A python project template with a skeleton command-line interface used to be a starter python template.
 Looking to integrate with